dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/howto-publish-subscribe.md

 ## Introduction

-Pub/Sub is a common pattern in a distributed system with many services that want to utilize decoupled, asynchronous messaging.
-Using Pub/Sub, you can enable scenarios where event consumers are decoupled from event producers.
+Pub/sub is a common pattern in a distributed system with many services that want to utilize decoupled, asynchronous messaging.
+Using Pub/sub, you can enable scenarios where event consumers are decoupled from event producers.

+Dapr provides:
-Dapr provides an extensible Pub/Sub system with At-Least-Once guarantees, allowing developers to publish and subscribe to topics.
+- An extensible Pub/sub system with At-Least-Once guarantees, allowing developers to publish and subscribe to topics.
-Dapr provides components for pub/sub, that enable operators to use their preferred infrastructure, for example Redis Streams, Kafka, etc.
+- Components for Pub/sub that enable operators to use their preferred infrastructure (for example Redis Streams, Kafka, etc).

 <img src="/images/building-block-pub-sub-example.png" width=1000 alt="Diagram showing state management of example service">

+In this guide, we use RabbitMQ as an example for publish and subscribe.

 ## Content Types

-When publishing a message, it's important to specify the content type of the data being sent.
+When publishing a message, make sure you specify the content type of the data being sent.
 Unless specified, Dapr will assume `text/plain`.

-When using Dapr's HTTP API, the content type can be set in a `Content-Type` header. gRPC clients and SDKs have a dedicated content type parameter.
+For Dapr's HTTP API, you can set the content type in a `Content-Type` header. gRPC clients and SDKs have a dedicated content type parameter.

-## Setup the Pub/Sub component
+## Setup the Pub/sub component

-First, you need to make sure you have a Pub/Sub component properly set up:
+Running `dapr init` creates the default `pubsub.yaml` component on your local machine.
+By default, Dapr loads components from:

+- `%UserProfile%\.dapr\components` on Windows.
+- `$HOME/.dapr/components` on Linux/MacOS.

 {{< tabs "Self-Hosted (CLI)" Kubernetes >}}

 {{% codetab %}}
-The pubsub.yaml is created by default on your local machine when running `dapr init`.
-Verify by opening your components file under `%UserProfile%\.dapr\components\pubsub.yaml` on Windows or `~/.dapr/components/pubsub.yaml` on Linux/MacOS.

-In the below example, RabbitMQ is used for publish and subscribe.
-You can easily swap out underlying components without application code changes by changing the contents within the component yaml.
+Swap out underlying components without changing application code - simply change the `pubsub.yaml` contents.

 ```yaml
 apiVersion: dapr.io/v1alpha1